-Roaring Fork Falls is a 1.4 mile moderately trafficked out and back trail located near Burnsville, NC that features a waterfall and is good for all skill levels.
+Roaring Fork Falls is a 1.4 mile moderately trafficked out and back trail located near Burnsville, North Carolina that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash